 Controlling the Number of Displayed Refinement Labels

-If you have defined refinements, Custom Search displays the refinement labels at the top of the search results.
+If you have defined refinements, Programmable Search Engine displays the refinement labels at the top of the search results.
 You have the option of showing either all of the refinement labels or just a subset of them.

 This means that although the number of refinement labels that are displayed are fixed, the refinement labels themselves change according to the query of the user.